-Over the course of the first year, all students will take the following three components:
+All students will take the following five components:

 - 1) A Core Course.
 You will take this course through weekly lectures over Michaelmas and Hilary terms.
 The course will be assessed by one take-home 5,000 word maximum essay.
 The essay questions will be issued on Monday of Week 1 of Michaelmas Term and the essay should be submitted by 12 noon on Monday of Week 1 of Trinity Term.
 There will be a group tutorial session in Week 8 of both Michaelmas and Hilary terms to discuss the questions relating to the previous seven weeks' lectures. - 2) Research Methods.
 You will complete a course in Research Methods, comprising one compulsory element and one elective element.